-The problem with most lasers is that they work better on paler skin due to pigments, so they aren’t your best bet for darker skin tones.
+The problem with most lasers is that they work better on paler skin due to pigments, so they aren’t the best bet for darker skin tones.

-But never fear, in addition to lasers, there are other in-office treatments (like medical-grade chemical peels and microneedling and fillers) that can help diminish acne marks and scars.
+In addition to lasers, there are other in-office treatments (like medical-grade chemical peels, microneedling and fillers) that can help diminish acne marks and scars.